MCU-Wide Timing Side Channels and Their Detection: Formal detection method

-The proposed procedure proves non-interference of the victim task with the persistent states in the SoC, under the given constraints and for an arbitrary behavior of the system IPs.
-In case the procedure returns the result \textit{secure}, it is guaranteed that no information about the victim task is leaked to the attacker.
-The procedure requires the specification of the two state variable sets $S_\textit{sys}$ and $S_\textit{pers}$.
-The set of all state variables, $S_\textit{sys}$, that do not belong to the core, is straightforward to compile with simple structural analysis and minimal manual input from a verification engineer.
+The UPEC-SSC procedure proves non-interference of the victim task with the persistent states in the SoC, under the given constraints and for an arbitrary behavior of the system IPs.
+The procedure requires the specification of the two state variable sets $S_{\lnot\textit{victim}}$ and $S_\textit{pers}$.
+The set $S_{\lnot\textit{victim}} \subset S_\textit{all}$ is compiled by excluding all state variables in the core and the victim memory space, from the set of all state variables in the SoC.
+Obtaining the state variables in the core is straightforward and requires simple structural analysis with minimal manual input from a verification engineer.
+The victim memory space, i.e., the memory regions containing the victim program and data, are determined by address ranges in the memory devices of the SoCs.
+We model the address ranges symbolically.
+This includes all possible victim memory layouts into the properties and allows the proofs to be independent of any particular victim software.
 The set of all state variables that are persistent, $S_\textit{pers}$, is more challenging to compute.
 Determining this set for the entire SoC might be infeasible.
 This is, however, not needed.
 The procedure only requires us to specify whether state variables are part of $S_\textit{pers}$ if they appear in a counterexample.
-For the considered property, most of these state variables are buffers in the interconnect which are overwritten with every communication transaction and cannot be used to hold persistent information.
+In practice, for the considered property, most of these state variables are buffers in the interconnect which are overwritten with every communication transaction and cannot be used to hold persistent information.
 Therefore, they are not part of $S_\textit{pers}$.
 The remaining state variables included in counterexamples are usually registers or memory arrays in IPs and must be considered persistent.
 Some rare counterexamples may involve state variables that are neither buffers in the interconnect nor obviously persistent registers in IPs.
 These cases require closer inspection and additional proofs to qualify or disqualify them as part of $S_\textit{pers}$.
-However, we did not encounter such cases in our case study.
-In fact, conservative fixes can block propagation to state variables beyond the interconnect as discussed in \refsec{countermeasure}
+However, in all our experiments we have not observed any such cases.
+In fact, conservative fixes can block propagation to state variables beyond the interconnect, as discussed in Sec.~\ref{sec:countermeasure}.